Social Security cost-of-living adjustment coming

 “I feel like there’s a lot of distraction in Washington,” Abbott said.
 “Does anyone even care about what is happening with Social Security?
 I have no clue why they can’t come together on something so important.”

-The cost-of-living increases have a big impact for people like Alfred Mason, an 83-year-old Louisiana resident.
+The cost of living increases have a big impact for people like Alfred Mason, an 83-year-old Louisiana resident.
 Mason said that “any increase is welcomed, because it sustains us for what we are going through.”

 As inflation is still high, he said anything added to his income “would be greatly appreciated.”